Addepto in now part of KMS Technology – read full press release!

 Generative AI and Amazon Bedrock

-Amazon Web Services (AWS) recently announced several generative AI innovations that will allow organizations of all sizes to build new generative AI applications, enhance employee productivity, and ultimately transform their business intelligence initiatives.
+With Amazon Bedrock, Amazon Web Services (AWS) announced several generative AI innovations that will allow organizations of all sizes to build new generative AI applications, enhance employee productivity, and ultimately transform their business intelligence initiatives.

 Here are some of the most notable capabilities poised to make Bedrock the leading choice for gen AI application development: